netecodes/ReactTimer/readme.md

 ## Timer React App

-App written using React and Webpack, styled with Foundation.
+App written using React and Webpack.
+Styled with Foundation.
+Tested with Karma/Mocha.
 For learning purposes.

 _Eduardo Campos 2016_